Nitin-Dwivedi-7/c-programmes-/README.md

 # c-programmes-
-This repository include code of games like stone paper and many more
+This repository include C code of games like stone paper and ping pong